AI Agents for Customer Service: what they solve and when they make sense

 - Draft coherent, personalized replies

 In some cases it can also update CRM or helpdesk systems, create tickets, or trigger follow-up workflows.
+When connected to an internal assistant for teams, the flow between external support and internal operations becomes unified.

 Where it creates the most value